 "I am very pleased by this decision," Mayor Marie Gilmore said about Breyer's move to grant the city's motion for a partial summary judgement.
 "We understand litigation is a lengthy process, and this is a positive step for us."

 SunCal was proposing to build 4,800 homes, a 60-acre sports complex, 140 acres of parks, a ferry terminal and about 4 million square feet of commercial space at Alameda Point.
-But the plan came under public criticism when the developer proposed sidestepping Measure A, the anti-density ordinance introduced in 1973 that banned
+But the plan came under public criticism when the developer proposed sidestepping Measure A, the anti-density ordinance introduced in 1973 that banned the construction of any residence larger than a duplex within the city.
+Alameda voters rejected SunCal's plans by 85 percent.

 A SunCal representative was not immediately available for comment on the recent ruling.